Maude Latour

-Maude Latour (born October 8, 1999) is an American singer-songwriter.
+Maude Latour (born October 8, 1999) is a Swedish-born American singer-songwriter.

 Early life and education

 Latour was born in Sweden.
 Her father is Almar Latour, former executive editor and current publisher of The Wall Street Journal and CEO of Dow Jones & Company, and her mother is a journalist for S&P Global.
 She lived in New York City, London, and attended Hong Kong International School before attending the Brearley School in Manhattan.
 Latour graduated from Columbia University in 2022 as a philosophy major.